alphagov/govuk-design-system/src/patterns/names/index.md

 You will not normally need to use the `autocomplete` attribute in prototypes, as users will not generally be using their own devices.

+### Reusing entered names

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Make sure users can easily reuse a previously entered address within a single journey, unless doing so would be a major safety or security concern.
+This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

+You can make it easier to reuse names through one of these methods:

+- pre-populate name fields with the previously entered name
+- show any previously entered names as an option for the user to select

+Continue to give users the option to enter a new address.

 ### Do not spellcheck user's names

 Sometimes, browsers will spellcheck the information a user enters into a text input.
 To make sure user's names will not be spellchecked, set the `spellcheck` attribute to `false` as shown in this example.